 COVID-19: Staff and students from the Grimwade Centre for Cultural Materials Conservation are self-isolating and working online from home.
-We believe that the health and wellbeing of our community is of paramount importance so our teaching has transitioned to online learning.
+We believe that the health and wellbeing of our community is of paramount importance so our theoretical teaching has transitioned to online learning and practical classes on campus have resumed with restricted access.
 We are continuing to support our students, offer the best possible experiences and engage with students, communities and the profession in new ways.
 University update regarding coronavirus (COVID-19)

 The Grimwade Centre for Cultural Materials Conservation develops Australia's capacity to conserve our continuing cultural record.
 Through teaching and learning, research and engagement in cultural materials conservation, we enable individuals and communities to explore their past, create identity and community in the present, and access their heritage into the future.